• Skip to primary navigation

 Ingredients

-• 1 tablespoon Natural peanut butter - (see note 4)
+• 1 tablespoon natural peanut butter - see note 4

-• 1 tablespoon Unsweetened Cacao Powder
+• 1 tablespoon unsweetened Cacao Powder

-• ¼ teaspoon Ground cinnamon - (optional)
+• ¼ teaspoon ground cinnamon - optional

 Instructions

-• Remove the seeds from the dates.
+• Prepare Dates: Remove the seeds from 1 ½ cups medjool Dates, tightly packed.
 If they are already soft and pliable they are ready to go.
-If they are hard or firm from being in the fridge or cold weather generally, then soak them in hot tap water for approx 10 minutes until they become soft, but not falling apart. * Important* Use hands to squeeze any excess water from the dates before adding to food processor.
-If dates are to "wet" it will make the mixture harder to roll into balls.
+If they are hard or firm from being in the fridge or cold weather generally, then soak them in hot tap water for approx 10 minutes until they become soft, but not falling apart.

 • Using slightly damp hands (to avoid mixture sticking) roll into 12 equal sized balls.
 (I like slightly smaller than golf ball size)